From Baltic to Balkans: Crossing Europe north to south by rail

 St Moritz

-Following on from the previous post with tips for using a Global Interrail Pass, here is my first month’s Interrail route that made good use of a flexible Europe-wide pass.
-On the whole it avoided countries that require seat bookings and supplements.
+Following on from the previous post with tips for using a Global Interrail Pass (or Eurail for non-European residents), here’s a month’s Interrail route that makes great use of a flexible Europe-wide pass.
+On the whole it avoids countries that require seat bookings and supplements.
 All journeys were free with the pass apart from the the short ride from Jenback to Fügen (Austria) and the Swiss Bernese Oberland mountain railways/cable cars (the Interrail gave a 25% discount though).

-From Devon to Namur, Belgium.
-This was as far as we could comfortably travel whilst avoiding an expensive overnight in Brussels and the routes into Germany that are currently somewhat unreliable.
-Namur is cheaper than Brussels and has a bar with 47 beer pulls!
+From Devon, UK to Namur, Belgium.
+This was as far as we could comfortably travel whilst avoiding an expensive overnight in Brussels.
+It also avoided routes into Germany that were somewhat unreliable at the time.
+Namur is cheaper than Brussels and has a bar called Barnabeer with 47 beer pulls!

 A long time ago in Lisbon, on what I thought would be my final Interrail trip, I celebrated my 26th birthday.
 According to my diary, the hostel wardens gave me a beer and a group of Australians bought me a glass of port wine.